 - 1 tsp vanilla extract

-- 100 g bar Divine White Chocolate, broken into pieces
+- (1) 3.5 oz bar Divine White Chocolate, broken into pieces

 - Keep the finished cake in the fridge.
-Remember to let it come to room temperature before you serve it to appreciate its flavour.
+Remember to let it come to room temperature before you serve it to appreciate its flavor.